Overall Risk Assessment in the COVID-19 Environment

 Each ‘bubble’ will have it’s own dining venue, server and timings as follows:-

-It is recommended that in general, staff bring in their own lunches, however, teaching staff can take lunch at the venue designated to their form groups and support staff in the 6th Form Bistro from 12:00 to 12:30.
+It is recommended that in general, staff bring in their own lunches, however, teaching staff can take lunch at the venue designated to their form groups and support staff in the 6th form Bistro from 12.00 to 12.30 pm.

 All pupils to bring their own water bottles into school which can be refilled at designated stations.